sciZer0/7/v/README.md

 A simple transaction is a transaction performing a transfer of tokens from one address not associated with a smart contract to another address also not associated with a smart contract.

+<i><b>
 Simply put, this includes, among other cases, that each transfer of tokens from one regular user to another is for free and that each transfer of tokens involving a smart contract will be with a Gas fee.
+<br><br>

-<i><b>An user, if there is a congestion (if any), may set a Gas fee for their simple transaction, meaning, only at its worst the Vote blockchain might take Gas fees for simple transactions – while each of the existing blockchains always does it -- because any transactions without Gas fees aren't possible on regular blockchains.</b></i>
+An user, if there is a congestion (if any), may set a fee for their simple transaction, meaning, only at its worst the Vote blockchain might take fees for simple transactions – while each of the existing blockchains always does it -- because any transactions without fees aren't possible on regular blockchains.</b></i>